-'Barkly Village' neighbourhood activity centre is characterised by a consistent, low rise one to two storey streetscape typical of Melbourne high streets.
-The centre's fine-grain pattern of continuous shopfronts built to the street edge and side boundaries, simplicity of built form and a street section (15 metre wide street) that provides openness to sky contribute towards its 'village' feel.
+'Barkly Village' neighbourhood activity centre is characterised by a consistent, low rise 1-2 storey streetscape typical of Melbourne high streets.
+The centre's fine-grain pattern of continuous shopfronts built to the street edge and side boundaries, simplicity of built form and a street section (15m wide street) that provides openness to sky contribute towards its 'village' feel.

 The residential buildings within the centre are typically setback from the street.
 The analysis of existing building heights is outlined in Figure 11.